-- Insect repellant if you’re going to do any hiking (I love these wipes!)
+- Insect repellant if you’re going to do any hiking (I love these Ben’s Wipes!)

-- Swimsuit (for a beach vacation, this may be the only item you really need if your luggage is delayed so be sure it is in your carry-on too)
+- Swimsuit (for a beach vacation, this may be the only item you really need if your luggage is delayed so be sure it is in your carry-on)

 - Toothbrush and mini toothpaste (for long flights or multi-stop journeys, it is nice to have these to freshen up in airports)

-- Hair products including comb/brush, shampoo/conditioner (especially a good conditioner if you’ll be in salt water or chlorine), hair ties, styling iron (you guys can laugh, but if you’re going to tote around a camera, you might as well look good in your photos)
+- Hair products (if they are your luxury item) including comb/brush, hair ties, styling iron (you guys can laugh, but if you’re going to tote around a camera, you might as well look good in your photos)

 - Dry bag (the last thing you want is to have your camera, money or documents get wet on an outdoor excursion)

-- Specialty items for extended flights (compression socks and any personal comfort items)
+- Specialty items for extended flights (compression socks or any personal comfort items)

-For anyone interested in experimenting with a spreadsheet approach, you can download my free customizable checklist (link in the right sidebar) and modify to meet your needs.
+For anyone interested in experimenting with a spreadsheet approach, you can download my customizable checklist (link in the bottom righthand corner of this site) and modify to meet your needs.
 Please note that I do not necessarily pack all of these items!
 This is just an attempt at an exhaustive list of packing options.
 You can certainly determine what subset of items makes the most sense for your trip’s duration and purpose, your preferred style of travel and your choice of luggage (keeping in mind any weight restrictions).